Walker-00/bitfuck/README.md

 - BitFuck is just a esoteric programming language like BrainFuck
 - This interpreter is written in Rust
 - BitFuck has only 10 keywords, 1 is for comment
+- In this Interpreter implementation default Memory is 99999 bytes

 ## [Require]